 Does it work to terminate an S corporation election and then issue additional shares to the former S corporation’s shareholders?

-As mentioned above, an S corporation can terminate its election and issue new shares QSBS as a C corporation if all of the Section 1202 requirements are satisfied.
+As mentioned above, an S corporation can terminate its election and issue QSBS as a C corporation if all of the Section 1202 requirements are satisfied.
 So, what if an S corporation election is terminated followed by the issuance of additional stock to the existing shareholders for new additional consideration (based on a reasonable valuation of the business) in the form of cash, property or services?
 Can these newly-issued shares qualify as QSBS?

 There doesn’t appear to be any specific prohibition on this approach to placing new QSBS in the hands of the company’s historic S corporation shareholders.
 Although this approach is not specifically addressed in any Section 1202 tax authorities, it certainly seems prudent to only issue additional shares to existing shareholders for reasonable new consideration, whether that new consideration is cash, other property or additional services.
 Shares issued as part of a stock split of shares issued while the corporation was an S corporation are unlikely to qualify as QSBS.
 Shares issued for inadequate consideration also appear vulnerable to attack by the IRS as a Section 1202 tax avoidance scheme.

 An S corporation can contribute assets to a newly-formed C corporation in exchange for QSBS